cosmos/interchain-security/docs/docs/adrs/adr-008-throttle-retries.md

 ## Decision

-### Provider changes

-The main change needed for the provider is the removal of queuing logic for slash and vsc matured packets upon being received.
-Instead, the provider will consult the slash meter to determine if a slash packet can be handled immediately.
-If not, the provider will return an ack message to the consumer communicating that the slash packet could not be handled, and needs to be sent again in the future (retried).
-VSCMatured packets will always be handled immediately upon being received by the provider.

-Note [spec](https://github.com/cosmos/ibc/blob/main/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md#consumer-initiated-slashing).
-Specifically the section on _VSC Maturity and Slashing Order_.
-Previously the onus was on the provider to maintain this property via its queuing.
-Now the onus will be on the consumer to send packets in the correct order and block packet sending as needed.
-Then the ordered IBC channel will ensure that the packets are received in the correct order on the provider.

-The provider's main responsibility regarding throttling will now be to determine if a recv slash packet can be handled via slash meter etc., and appropriately ack to the sending consumer.

 ### Consumer changes

 Note the consumer already queues up both slash and vsc matured packets via `AppendPendingPacket`.
 Those packets are dequeued every endblock in `SendPackets` and sent to the provider.